Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-quickstart.md

     The SDK internally uses a few Java 8 language APIs through desugaring.
 Make sure your project either [enables desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring) or requires a minimum API level of 16.

-    ### Initialization
+    --8<-- "includes/sdk-quickstart/quickstart-initialization.md"

-    Before you can instrument, you must initialize the SDK using the [API key](../../analytics/find-api-credentials.md) for your Amplitude project.
     Amplitude recommends doing the initialization in the Main Activity, which never gets destroyed, or the Application class if you have one.
 After it's initialized, you can use the Android SDK anywhere in your Android application.

     === "Kotlin"

         ```kotlin
-        import com.amplitude.android.Amplitude;
+        import com.amplitude.android.Amplitude

         val amplitude = Amplitude(
             Configuration(